Referred pain makes acupuncture points sensitized and tender.

+Referred pain is the pain felt in somewhere in the body other than in the site of origin.
 Pain referral has a neural basis.
 Specific pathways and neural connections in the brain are thought to lead to the possibility of pain referral.

 One group of nerve fibres conduct information about touch and another group conduct information about tissue damage or noxious stimulation via different sensory nerves.
 Many sensory fibres from different parts of the different area can terminate on the same set of second order neurons.
 The second order neurones are part of the pathway that sends sensory information to higher centres for perception.
 However, since there is so much convergence of sensory information from different body parts onto the same second order neurones, these second order neurones may provide ambiguous information as to the exact location of the noxious stimulus.
 This neural mechanism is thought to be one way whereby the higher centres of the brain can become "confused" as to the exact location of the noxious stimulus.